Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-Due to the ordering of geodesics property from Lemma \ref{lem:geoordering2}, it is enough to show the geodesics $g_x$ and $g_{x'}$ coalesces for every rational $x$ and $x'$.
-By a union bound it suffices to show this for every specific pair of rationals $x < x'$.
+Due to the ordering of geodesics property from Lemma \ref{lem:geoordering2}, it is enough to show the geodesics $g_{x,0}$ and $g_{x',0}$ coalesce for every $(x,x') \in \mathbb{Q}^2$.
+By Lemma \ref{lem:twogeocoalesce}, it is enough to show that $g_{x,0}$ and $g_{x',0}$ meet for every $(x,x') \in \mathbb{Q}^2$.
+By a union bound, it suffices to show this for every specific pair of rationals $x < x'$.